Fall 2024 Course Offerings

 Creative Writing Group

 Members share prose and verse, memoirs and fiction.
 Indulge your creativity, engage in a journey of self-discovery, or just enjoy listening as others share their efforts.
 Newcomers are warmly welcomed.
-Group leader Dr. Miriam Johnson, Professor of Social Work Emerita, USC, provides writing prompts and optional homework.
+Dr. Miriam Johnson, Professor of Social Work Emerita, USC, provides optional writing prompts.
 Members unable to join online may participate through exchanges of documents and other offline contacts.
 Zoom participants limit 15.

 Credits